mgabor-bp/Telebot_fuel/README.md

 # Telebot_fuel
-Complete the tele-bot python script to write Fuel Consumptin into Domoticz If you like this project, or you wants to support the development, you can do that with the paypal link https://www.paypal.me/GModla.
+Complete the tele-bot python script to write Fuel Consumption into Domoticz If you like this project, or you wants to support the development, you can do that with the paypal link https://www.paypal.me/GModla.
 Or simply invite me a Coffee. :)
 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/mgabor74)